On this page

 - Monitor communications

-- Withhold food, shelter & transportation
+- Withhold food, shelter, and transportation

 Why Victims Don’t Come Forward

-There are many reasons a victim may be afraid to come forward
+There are many reasons a victim may be afraid to come forward and get help, including they:

 - Don’t recognize they are a victim of human trafficking and/or don’t know their rights